Adaptive energy reference for machine-learning models of the electronic density of states: Results

 The variables follow the same conventions as those used in Eq.~\eqref{Aligned_Loss}.
 Additionally, $\mathrm{LDOS}_{A_{i}}^{{\bm{W}}}$ refers to the predicted atomic contribution to the DOS of atomic environment $A_i$, as in Eq. \eqref{LDOS decomposition}.
 For diagnostic purposes, we also use an energy-resolved MSE computed using the optimal alignment for each structure,

-For the derived quantities that are independent of the energy reference, namely DOS($\mathrm{E_F}$) and $X(\theta)$, the quantities are derived from the predicted DOS and compared against that from quantum chemical calculations.
-As DOS($\mathrm{E_F}$) is a scalar quantity, the MSE can be defined as
+For the derived quantities that are independent of the energy reference, namely DOS($E_{\mathrm{F}}$) and $X(\theta)$, the quantities are derived from the predicted DOS and compared against that from quantum chemical calculations.
+As DOS($E_{\mathrm{F}}$) is a scalar quantity, the MSE can be defined as

-where $\Tilde{y}_A$ represents the DOS($\mathrm{E_F}$) derived from the predicted DOS of structure $A$ and $y$ represents the DOS($\mathrm{E_F}$) derived from the corresponding quantum chemical calculations.
-Although $\Tilde{y}_A$ may represent only one point on the predicted DOS spectrum, it depends indirectly from the entire DOS, up to the Fermi level.
+where $\Tilde{y}_A$ represents the DOS($E_{\mathrm{F}}$) derived from the predicted DOS of structure $A$ and $y$ represents the DOS($E_{\mathrm{F}}$) derived from the corresponding quantum chemical calculations.
+Although $\Tilde{y}_A$ may represent only one point on the predicted DOS spectrum, it depends indirectly on the entire DOS, up to the Fermi level due to the normalization condition in Eq. \eqref{Ef}.

-Since $X(\theta)$ is a function of the excitation energy, $\theta$, the errors have to be integrated across $\theta$ as defined in the following,
+Since $X_A(\theta)$ is a function of the excitation energy, $\theta$, the errors have to be integrated across $\theta$ as defined in the following,

 where, $\Tilde{X}_A$ represents the distribution of excitations obtained from the predicted DOS of structure $A$ and $X_A$ is derived from the corresponding quantum chemical calculation.